COVID-19 Long-Haul Recovery

 Research on COVID-19 IgG has not been conclusive to date on how long IgG offer protection.
 However, there is evidence that these antibodies and the memory of how to defeat COVID-19 may be tenacious in B cells and T cells.6,7

-Multiple studies show T cells6—even at very low levels— have remained viable and were able to replicate themselves.7
+Multiple studies show T cells6—even at very low levels— had remained viable and were able to replicate themselves.7

 T cells are required to recall memory cells into action so they can begin developing new, targeted antibodies to defeat a pathogen once again.